Theories of craniofacial growth: Cartilaginous theory

 This theory was popularized by Scott in 1950s and states that cartilage determines the craniofacial growth.
 Proponents of this theory state that cartilage is responsible for the growth and bone just replaced it.
 In this theory, mandibular condyle having cartilage at its end allows the downward and forward growth of the mandible.
 Maxilla, consisting of the nasal septum and nasomaxillary complex, which is made up of cartilage, moves forward and downward also by the forces from the nasal septum.
 Bones in both maxilla and mandible respond to their respective cartilaginous growth centers.
 To test this theory, two approaches were taken by researchers in past.
 Either the cartilage was removed from the nasal septum or the cartilage was transplanted into the cultures to see the effects on the growth.
 When the cartilage was transplanted into the in vitro cultures, it was found that the cartilage from nasal septum grew as nearly as it did in vivo.
 In comparison, cartilage from mandibular condyle did not grow as well.
-Therefore, cartilage at condyle, cranial base synchondroses and nasal septum can act as growth centers.
+Therefore, cartilage at cranial base synchondroses and nasal septum can act as growth centers, while condylar cartilage can't.